The right hammock features make all the difference. Check out five ways that Clark delivers quality:

 Where are you going to put your footwear when you lie down to relax?
 What if you need items during the night?
 Is your gear going to be rolling around in the bed with you?
 How accessible are the items you need and how easy is it to organize them so you can find them in the dark?
 Almost all Clark hammocks offer storage that is easily accessible when lying inside the hammock, allowing you to place footwear in a good-sized pocket before swinging your legs into the comfortable bed.
 You’ll also keep items you need during the night close at hand without crowding your bed.
 The NX and TX models are especially well-equipped, offering interior zippers to access gear stored in pockets under the hammock.
 That means you don’t have to unzip your mosquito netting to access items you need during the night.
 Plus, since most models offer multiple pockets, you can organize your gear to easily find what you need, day or night.

-Four-season Clark hammocks like the NX series and the North American offer storage pockets that double as insulation against the cold.
+Four-season Clark hammocks like the popular NX and the VX double hammock offer storage pockets that double as insulation against the cold.
 These pockets are intended to keep you from needing to bring any other insulation (besides your sleeping bag) in temperatures close to freezing.
 In most hammocks, a stiff wind even at 60 degrees F will make you uncomfortable if you don’t have extra insulation, especially if you camp near water.
 Clark hammocks remove the need to bring extra insulation when camping in temperatures between about 35 F and 65 F at night.
 Since these are fairly typical temperatures when camping, these Four-season models can save you from the extra bulk and weight of pads or underquilts on many trips.